Péter Jakab

-Péter Jakab (born 16 August 1980) is a Hungarian politician and member of the National Assembly.
+Péter Dénes Jakab (born 16 August 1980) is a Hungarian politician and member of the National Assembly.
 He served as president of the right-wing Jobbik between January 2020 and June 2022.
 He had been the parliamentary group leader of Jobbik from July 2019 to July 2022.
 He was the deputy leader of the parliamentary group from February to June in 2019.
 He was elected Member of Parliament in the 2018 parliamentary election.
 He was a Member of the House Committee on Legislation from 2018 to 2019 and he was the Vice Chairman of the Committee on Justice in 2019 in the National Assembly.

 Early life

-Péter Dénes Jakab was born in Miskolc on 16 August 1980.
+Jakab was born in Miskolc on 16 August 1980.
 He has always openly talked about his Jewish origin.
 His great-grandfather was murdered in Auschwitz.
 His grandmother converted to Christianity in 1925 and raised 11 children in Mezőtúr.
 Jakab graduated in 1998 at the Faculty of Biology of Diósgyőri High School.
 He graduated from the University of Miskolc in 2004.
 He was a history teacher in Buda Secondary School from 2004 to 2007.
 He worked as a boarding school teacher from 2008 to 2009 at the secondary and vocational boarding school in Miskolc.
 From 2009 to 2010, he was history teacher in Kalyi Jag Roma Minority Secondary and Vocational School in Miskolc.
 Due to his political activity and party affiliation, Jakab was fired from his teaching post.
 Jakab filed a labor lawsuit, but lost it, the court ruled that "mentioning the name of Jobbik to the Gypsies is frightening" in July 2011.